Piako River water & mud

 More to come as I visit the studio each day.

 While travelling to the Hauraki Plains, I also checked on a small grove of Kahikatea planted near Turua.
-The berries are now coloured, and have the 2 parts, orange and purple.
-They are still very small, but sweet tasting.
+The berries are now coloured, and have 2 parts, orange and purple.
+They are still very small, but sweet-tasting.

 The afterbirth and pito (umbilical cord) of the first human created from earth were ritually buried in the earth.
 This is the origin of the proverb 'He taonga nō te whenua, me hoki anō ki te whenua' (What is given by the land should return to the land).